IBM/FfDL/docs/gpu-guide.md

 ### Prerequisites

 * You need to have a Kubernetes cluster configured to use GPUs.
-Currently tested with Kubernetes configured using [feature gate `Accelerators`](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).
-If you are using device plugin, please modify the
+Currently tested with Kubernetes configured using [feature gate `DevicePlugins`](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).
+If you are using Accelerators, please modify the
-[values.yaml](../values.yaml)'s lcm.version to `device-plugin` and redeploy FfDL.
+[values.yaml](../values.yaml#L30)'s `lcm.GPU_resources` to **accelerator** and redeploy FfDL.

 * You need to have [FfDL](../README.md#5-detailed-installation-instructions) running on your Cluster.